mlabuda2/nf-tower-docs/docs/faqs.md

     1. Use a different container image for each process.
     2. Define the same set of Secrets in each process that uses the same container image.

+### Tower Agent

+**<p data-question>Q:Tower Agent closes a session with "Unexpected Exception in WebSocket [io.seqera.tower.agent.AgentClientSocket$Intercepted@698514a]: Operation timed out java.io.IOException: Operation timed out"</p>**

+The reconnection logic of Tower Agent has been improved with the release of version 0.5.0.
+[Update your Tower Agent version](https://github.com/seqeralabs/tower-agent) before relaunching your pipeline.

 ### Tower Configuration